Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Viva1139L1 Swivel Office Chair

-Although the product description says the base is steel, it appears to be the same aluminum base they used for the diamond pattern chair above, which makes sense, given the fact that the weight limit didn’t increase.
+Although the product description says the base is steel, it appears to be the same aluminum base they used for the diamond pattern chair above, which makes sense, given that the weight limit didn’t increase.

 The height adjustment range and 250-pound weight limit are relatively well paired, although again, we’d love to have seen even a modest increase here, given that the maximum seat height is just north of 22,” which is in tall user territory.